 The falls are made up of 3 distinctive areas.
 An “upper”, “middle”, and “lower” section.

 The photo above is from the lower section.
 Here is where you will find the largest crowds.
-You can climb into the falls here and there are also a couple of holes to sit in.
-There is also a rocky shore on river left if you want to spread out a towel.
+There is a rocky shore on river left if you want to spread out a towel.
 We even saw people who had brought down chairs.
+And the water is the perfect depth for the kids to wade in here.

 The middle section is also shallow and has a small sandy beach area.
 From here you can look down into the lower falls or upwards at the upper falls.
 In between the upper and lower is a small sliding rock and a very cool canyon-like section.
 At the bottom of the sliding rock is this long and narrow spot where the rocks on both sides rise up 6 to 8 feet and you can swim below it in chest deep water.
 The rocks under the water are very uneven so watch your step but it is one of the more unique rock and river formations we have seen in North Georgia.